u3557110/HR-system/README.md

 Add user defined attributes (Y/N)?
 N			//should enter either 'Y' or 'N'
 ```
 ### Show Record
+- This is the page to show all the records in the database.
+- The page number is indicated in the top left hand corner.
+- User can switch page back and forth by using the 'n' command or 'p' command respectively.
 ```
 Page: 1/3
  # Employee ID  First Name  Surname  Gender  Job Title   Salary  Form   Status  Phone No.  Date of Birth  Age